yt-project/widgyts/paper/paper.md

 substantially larger than the size of a single image.
 However, a dataset with sparse regions will be more efficient to transfer to the client and subsequently calculate and pixelize there.
-Pixelizing a dataset with large, sparse regions of low resolution, such as one caclated from an adaptive mesh, with a fixed higher resolution will require recaculating and sending pixel values for a region that may only be represented by a single value.
+Pixelizing a dataset with large, sparse regions of low resolution, such as one calculated from an adaptive mesh, with a fixed higher resolution will require recalculating and sending pixel values for a region that may only be represented by a single value.
 Thus, for certain data representations this methodology also becomes advantageous.